Although people tend to think about Andorra as a winter destination, the truth is that Andorra in summer is paradise!

 Be warned, though!
 Don’t expect to find flat roads here; everything goes uphill or downhill.

 Also, some well-known bike road races take place on the Andorran roads.
-For example, La Purito, the most arduous amateur cycling tour in Europe, is on the 6th of August, and part of the Haute Route unwinds through Andorra on the 4th of July.
+For example, La Purito, the most arduous amateur cycling tour in Europe, is on the 11th of August.

 If, like us, riding on the road is not your jam and you prefer the forest and mountains, you’ll also find hundreds of km off-road in Andorra.